wanglin86769/weiss/README.md

 ```

 Adjust EPICS variables as needed (`DEFAULT_PROTOCOL`, `EPICS_XXX_ADDR_LIST`, etc.).
 Other options
-can remain at default values.
+can remain at default values if desired.

 ## Running WEISS